extremeblackliu/ExportLogger/README.md

 - Call Stack, not enabled by default.
 - Global Record, not enabled by default.
 (BUG)

+# Usage
+this project used version.dll hijack, put compiled binary to same folder of target executable and launch the executable.

 # TODO
 - x64 support
 - Fix crash with global record enabled